Lynn Collins: Career

 She furthered her profile in 2008 when she was cast as Jason Stackhouse's girlfriend Dawn Green in the first season of the HBO vampire series True Blood, and through a featured role as the hero's love interest Kayla Silverfox in the 2009 X-Men Origins: Wolverine opposite Hugh Jackman.
 Her first leading film role came in 2012 when she was cast as the headstrong Martian princess Dejah Thoris in John Carter.

 Personal life

-Collins married then 21-year-old actor Steven Strait on December 23, 2007, after a four-year relationship.
+Collins married Steven Strait on December 23, 2007, after a four-year relationship.
 Collins and Strait separated in 2013.

 She married Matthew Boyle in November 2014.
 They divorced in 2016.
 They have a son.

 In 2009, she posed nude for the May issue of Allure magazine.

 Collins was raised in a "very, very religious" family of Southern Baptists, and has since explored several religious faiths, describing herself as a "pretty spiritual person."